 Conference Call and Quarterly Commentary

-Telenav will host an investor conference call and live webcast on Tuesday, Aug.
-7, 2018 at 2:30 p.m.
+Telenav will host an investor conference call and live webcast on Thursday, Aug.
+8, 2019 at 2:30 p.m.
 Pacific Time (5:30 p.m.
 Eastern Time).
-Management has posted its letter to stockholders in combination with Telenav’s Fourth Quarter and Fiscal Year 2018 Financial Results press release on its investor relations website in lieu of management providing remarks at the start of the conference call.
+Management has posted its letter to stockholders in combination with this press release on its investor relations website in lieu of management providing remarks at the start of the conference call.
 Instead, management will respond to questions during the call.
 To listen to the webcast and view Telenav’s quarterly commentary, please visit Telenav’s investor relations website at http://investor.telenav.com.
-Listeners can also access the conference call by dialing 800-347-6311 (toll-free, domestic only) or 323-794-2094 (domestic and international toll) and entering pass code 5861321.
+Listeners can also access the conference call by dialing 800-289-0438 (toll-free, domestic only) or 323-794-2423 (domestic and international toll) and entering pass code 3316085.
 A replay of the conference call will be available for two weeks beginning approximately two hours after its completion.
-To access the replay, dial 888-203-1112 (toll-free, domestic only) or 719-457-0820 (domestic and international toll) and enter pass code 5861321.
+To access the replay, dial 888-203-1112 (toll-free, domestic only) or 719-457-0820 (domestic and international toll) and enter pass code 3316085.

 Use of Non-GAAP Financial Measures

 Telenav prepares its financial statements in accordance with generally accepted accounting principles for the United States, or GAAP.
-The non-GAAP financial measures such as billings, direct contribution from billings, direct contribution margin from billings, change in deferred revenue, change in deferred costs, adjusted EBITDA, adjusted EBITDA on billings and free cash flow included in this press release are different from those otherwise presented under GAAP.
-Telenav has provided these measures in addition to GAAP financial results because management believes these non-GAAP measures help provide a consistent basis for comparison between periods that are not influenced by certain items and therefore, are helpful in understanding Telenav’s underlying operating results.
+The non-GAAP financial measures such as billings, direct contribution from billings, direct contribution margin from billings, change in deferred revenue, change in deferred costs, adjusted EBITDA, adjusted cash flow from operations and free cash flow included in this press release are different from those otherwise presented under GAAP.
+Telenav has provided these measures in addition to GAAP financial results because management believes these non-GAAP measures help provide a consistent basis for comparison between periods that are not influenced by certain items and, therefore, are helpful in understanding Telenav’s underlying operating results.
 These non-GAAP measures are some of the primary measures Telenav’s management uses for planning and forecasting.
 These measures are not in accordance with, or an alternative to, GAAP and these non-GAAP measures may not be comparable to information provided by other companies.
+As discussed above, beginning with the quarter ending September 30, 2019, Telenav will no longer provide direct contribution from billings, direct contribution margin from billings and adjusted cash flow from operations.

 To reconcile the historical GAAP results to non-GAAP financial metrics, please refer to the reconciliations in the financial statements included in this earnings release.

-In this press release, Telenav has provided guidance for the first quarter of fiscal 2019 on a non-GAAP basis for billings, change in deferred revenue, gross profit, gross margin, change in deferred costs, direct contribution from billings, direct contribution margin from billings, operating expenses, net loss, adjusted EBITDA and adjusted EBITDA on billings.
-Telenav does not provide reconciliations of these forward-looking non-GAAP financial measures to the corresponding GAAP measures due to the high variability and difficulty in making accurate forecasts and projections with respect to deferred revenue, deferred costs, stock-based compensation and tax provision (benefit), which are components of these non-GAAP financial measures.
+In this press release, Telenav has provided guidance for the first quarter of fiscal 2020 on a non-GAAP basis for billings and adjusted EBITDA.
+Telenav does not provide reconciliations of these forward-looking non-GAAP financial measures to the corresponding GAAP measures due to the high variability and difficulty in making accurate forecasts and projections with respect to certain items, particularly stock-based compensation and tax provision, which are components of adjusted EBITDA.
 In particular, stock-based compensation is impacted by future hiring and retention needs, as well as the future fair market value of Telenav’s common stock, all of which is difficult to predict and subject to constant change.
-The actual amounts of these items will have a significant impact on Telenav’s GAAP net loss per diluted share and GAAP tax provision.
+The actual amounts of these items will have a significant impact on Telenav’s net loss per diluted share and tax provision.
 Accordingly, reconciliations of Telenav’s forward-looking non-GAAP financial measures to the corresponding GAAP measures are not available without unreasonable effort.

 Forward Looking Statements